10 steps to a successful installation at an apartment building

 Step 9: Installation

-Install the EV charging station.
+Once you've been pre-approved for EV charger funding, you can go ahead and install the equipment.
 Your electrician will ensure that the necessary permits are obtained and that the work is inspected by your municipality (or Technical Safety BC) upon completion.
-Your electrician needs to complete the contractor installation form after the installation is complete.
-You'll need this form when you apply for a rebate.

 Step 10: Rebate application